The List by Steve Berry #bookreview #audiobook #suspense @grandcentralpub @hachetteaudio

 Review

-Need a fast paced novel that will keep your stomach in knots…THIS IS IT!
+Need a story of desperation…THIS IS IT!
 Grab your copy today.

 I received this novel for a honest review.